moaazsidat/react-native-qrcode-scanner/README.md

 Please note, this will also function as a generic barcode scanner by the virtue of the above module supporting barcode scanning, however, this module was initially built as a QR code scanner.

-I wrote this module because I couldn't find one that could be simply plugged into a project without requiring too much setup.
+This module was originally written because the author couldn't find a module that could be simply plugged into a project without requiring too much setup.

 Looking for active contributors.
 See [Contribution guide](https://github.com/moaazsidat/react-native-qrcode-scanner/blob/master/CONTRIBUTION.md) for more details.